 Visitors from 19 to 26 years of age, who can show a valid Students ID, only pay 12 Euros.

 For seniors above 65 years, the ticket price drops down to 13 Euros.

 For children up to 18 years, the entry is free.

 If you are a visitor with special needs, you get more than 50% discount on the general admission ticket price.
 Hence, your ticket will only cost 7 Euros.

 Albertina Museum tickets

-At the entrance of the Albertina Museum, you can show the tickets in your email, on your smartphone and walk in.
+On the day of your visit, show the tickets in your email, on your smartphone, and walk in.
 No need to take print outs!

-Besides the Museum, this ticket also gets you access to the the State Rooms, the Permanent exhibitions and temporary exhibitions.
+Besides the Museum, this ticket also gets you access to the State Rooms, the Permanent Exhibitions, and Temporary Exhibitions.